-Delaware Non-Stock (Not for Profit) Corporations
+Delaware Non-Stock (Non-Profit) Corporations

 A Delaware Non-Stock Corporation is controlled by one or more Members instead of stockholders.
 The Non-Stock Corporation Bylaws control membership, election of Officers (President, Secretary and Treasurer) and the operation of the Corporation.
 IncNow will provide the Certificate of Incorporation and the Bylaws for a Member-owned and operated Delaware Non-Stock Corporation.

 Delaware Non-Stock Corporations are typically used for non-profit activities in Delaware or may qualify to conduct non-profit activities in other states or countries.

 The Certificate of Incorporation for the Non-Stock Corporation we offer specifies it is a “Not for Profit Corporation”.
 The Certificate of Incorporation does not have to specify the specific non-profit activity, but typical activities are civic associations, community, social or sports organizations.

 A Non-Stock Corporation is not taxable on its income provided it obtains a tax exempt Letter of Determination from the Internal Revenue Service (IRS).
 When the Non-Stock Corporation applies to the IRS for a tax exemption on Form 1023, the Certificate of Incorporation has to include specific provisions required by the IRS.
 IncNow includes this tax exemption language on your Certificate of Incorporation by default in our “Non-Profit Corporation” package.
 For comparison, the forms available on the Division of Corporations website and through the websites of many other incorporation services do not include such provisions for tax exemption.

 In order for donors to take tax deductions for their contributions, you will need to file the Form 1023 for the Section 501(c)(3) charitable organization tax determination letter from the IRS.